danielsauter/rapid-android-development/cameras.md

 ###Run the App

 Run the app and set the device aside.
-Now go to your PC and do a Google image search on the word &lquot;face.&rquot; Pick up the Android and aim the camera at the PC display.
+Now go to your PC and do a Google image search on the word "face."
+Pick up the Android and aim the camera at the PC display.
 Google displays a grid of images showing a wide range of faces at different exposures and angles.
 Now tap the screen to start face detection.
 You immediately experience a performance hit caused by the face detection algorithm.
 We've instructed ```findFaces``` to extract up to twenty faces from the camera's preview.

 Once the camera has a clear and steady shot of the faces on the PC display, you can see on the Android screen where green rectangles are overlaid onto the detected areas, as illustrated in <!-- ref linkend="fig.face.detection" -->.
 Overall it does a pretty good job.
 When portraits are cropped or only show faces in profile, the algorithm doesn't consider it a face.
-To confirm this rule, do a Google search on the term &lquot;face profile&rquot; and see what happens.
-Finally, see what &lquot;cartoon face&rquot; will produce.
+To confirm this rule, do a Google search on the term "face profile" and see what happens.
+Finally, see what "cartoon face" will produce.
 Using these different search strings helps us to understand what the algorithm requires to interpret a certain pixel area as a face.

 Let's move on to the detection of moving human subjects.
 Use ```setCameraID(1)``` just before ```cam.start();``` in ```setup``` to switch to the front-facing camera.
 Run the app again, and test the face detection algorithm on your own face.
 You should observe that the face detection feature begins to work as soon as you face the camera.
 You need to keep enough distance so your face doesn't appear cropped in the camera preview.
-If you turn your head to present a profile to the camera, your face won't be detected anymore because the camera can't &lquot;see&rquot; both of your eyes.
+If you turn your head to present a profile to the camera, your face won't be detected anymore because the camera can't "see" both of your eyes.

 We haven't looked deeply into what the Face API does exactly to extract faces from a list of pixel values, and in this case, we don't need to.
 Android provides us with a list of faces, the midpoint between the eyes, and their distance.
 Edge detection and decision trees are the concern of the API.
 Clearly, this feature, which ships with all current Android devices, can be used for different purposes.

 Unlike social media sites that employ face detection algorithms to match a person or identity with an image, the Android is not concerned about that.
-If we start up face detection in our app, the Android OS will trigger a face event when it &lquot;sees&rquot; a face, whether or not it knows the identity of that person.
+If we start up face detection in our app, the Android OS will trigger a face event when it "sees" a face, whether or not it knows the identity of that person.
 For some of your apps, it can be relevant to know whether a person is looking at the screen or not.

 Now that you are aware of this feature, it's up to you to use it or look at your device from now on with the level of scrutiny this feature calls for.
-The face detection project is a good example of why we need to ask for permission to use the ```CAMERA``` (<!-- ref linkend="sec.sketch.permissions" / -->).
+The face detection project is a good example of why we need to ask for permission to use the `CAMERA` ([Setting Sketch Permissions](../geolocation.html#setting-sketch-permissions)).
 If we do, the user is prompted to grant or deny this request.
 Once granted, the app will retain the permission certificate to use the camera, and we won't be prompted any more.
 In <!-- ref linkend="sec.gaze.rotation" / -->, we'll use the face detection feature to rotate a 3D object based on how we look at the screen.
 It is one example of where the face detection API serves as an interactive user interface within a 3D environment.

 ###Wrapping Up